HighPoint/titan-client-viewer/README.md

 Drawing on the canvas layer will likely either require a reloading of the doc or increased memory so that you can 'remove' any highlights.

+## CSS

-* CSS - Fix it all.
+Fix it all.
 Amplify has color themes, which can be set or customize each component individually.

-* Fix React code.
+## Fix React code.

 React code is set up 'quick and dirty'.
 It needs to be cleaned up.

+## Next.js

-* Next.js - this can be converted to Next.js, but my goal was to get this working in React first.
+This can be converted to Next.js, but my goal was to get this working in React first.
 Amplify supports React.
 My first attempt to use Next.js was unsuccessful, but AWS has added documentation in the last two weeks.

 https://docs.amplify.aws/start/q/integration/next/